nathanielburman/homosexuality-is-why-I-have-no-girlfriends/README.md

 ...

 and inside of this silence. inside of a complete lack of feedback from the world.
 I know to HATE YOU ALL.

+...

+democrats will not let Republicans grow into adulthood.
+By law I need civil rights war.